City-Syntax/nus-digital-twin/README.md

 ### Building Data

-The data for the buildings displayed can be found in `src/content/buildings/buildings.json`, and its schema can be found in `src/content/config.ts`.
+The data for the buildings displayed can be found in `src/content/buildings/buildings.json`, and its schema can be found by referring to `buildingsCollection` in `src/content/config.ts`.

 | Key                         | Value                                                                                 |
 | --------------------------- | ------------------------------------------------------------------------------------- |